onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 -  Pass a public key as a parameter value instead of a keypair name

--  Create a new keypair within The VNF Heat Orchestration Template (in the base module) for use within that VNF
+-  Create a new keypair within The VNF Heat Orchestration Template (in the base module) based on an existing public key for use within that VNF

 By following this approach, the end result is the same as pre-creating the keypair using the public key – i.e., that public key will be